National Directorate for Fire and Emergency Management - FAQs

 Fire and Emergency Services are provided by fire authorities (local authorities) as set up by the Fire Services Acts 1981 and 2003.
-The role of the Directorate, under the Department of the Environment, Community and Local Government, is to support the development of policy and the provision of training support to the fire authorities’ fire and emergency services.
+The role of the Directorate, under the Department of Housing, Planning and Local Government, is to support the development of policy and the provision of training support to the fire authorities’ fire and emergency services.
 This includes the provision of funding for fire stations, appliances and equipment, and communications facilities.

 What is Minister’s role?